Media Native

 • End time: To set the end date and time, first enable the option.

-4. To save a banner, click Add.
+4. To save the banner, click Add.

 Contact support